owncloud-archive/documentation/developer_manual/core/theming.rst

 At its most basic, to create a theme requires two steps:

 #.
-Copy and extend `an existing theme`_ or create one from scratch.
+Copy and extend `ownCloud's example theme`_, or create one from scratch.
 #.
 Enable the theme in the ownCloud Admin dashboard.

 All themes, whether copied or new, must meet two key criteria, these are: